 Why do I go backcountry skiing alone?
 Because the only flakes should come from the sky.
 Nobody can give a last-minute excuse of, "I don't feel well, wahhhhh".
 I can't tell you how many times I've been in this position and didn't go, because someone else had a little too much to drink the night before.

 I get to go at my own pace when backcountry skiing alone.
-Sometimes I want to move swiftly through the mountains, ski the most vertical, or skin a LONG approach.
+Sometimes I want to move swiftly through the mountains, ski the most vertically, or skin a LONG approach.
 Other times I want to slow it down for photography.

 There is nothing like the silence of the forest after a fresh winter snow on dawn patrol. (*dawn patrol is starting before sunrise.)

 Finally, there is never a scheduling conflict when backcountry skiing alone.
 With everyone's busy lives it is difficult to find a time that works.
 When I can find someone else who is available and wants to go, then, of course, I go with them.
 I really enjoy going backcountry skiing as often as possible.
 Others can't go as much as I'd like, therefore I have to go alone sometimes.

 If you want to go backcountry skiing and can't find someone to go with you, go alone, just take extra caution.
 Being alone in the Backcountry is a serene experience.